10 Best Things to do in Shibuya, Tokyo

 Beyond the buzz of Shibuya, there’s a chance to experience something truly calming and creative, the art of kintsugi.
 This centuries-old practice is all about repairing broken pottery with gold, turning cracks into something beautiful rather than flaws to be hidden.
 It’s a hands-on way to connect with Japanese aesthetics and philosophy, and you’ll walk away with a truly unique souvenir.

-Master Taku will lead you this 1-hour experience in his Minami-Aoyama studio, and the experience is worlds away from the bustle of Tokyo.
-Dressed in a traditional samue jacket, you will spend an hour carefully piecing together a ceramic plate, brushing lacquer mixed with powdered gold into its seams.
+Master Taku will lead you on this 1-hour experience in his Minami-Aoyama studio, and the experience is worlds away from the bustle of Tokyo.
+Dressed in a traditional samurai jacket, you will spend an hour carefully piecing together a ceramic plate, brushing lacquer mixed with powdered gold into its seams.

 If you’re looking for an experience that’s slower, meaningful, and far from the usual tourist trail, this workshop is perfect.
 It’s the kind of memory you’ll treasure long after your trip ends.